mtxpt/phx-fix-examples/README.md

-# Phoenix Prime FIX Client Application
+# Phoenix Prime FIX Client Examples

-This repository provides a reference __Phoenix Prime__ Client Trading Application in Python, that illustrates how to use the FIX protocol of __Phoenix Prime__ for order execution, obtain streaming market data and build trading applications.
+This repository provides a reference implementation of FIX based trading client connecting to __Phoenix Prime__.
+It illustrates how to use the FIX protocol of __Phoenix Prime__ for order execution and to obtain streaming market data.

-The  widely used [QuickFix](https://quickfixengine.org) open source FIX library and application framework is used to communicate with the __Phoenix Prime__ FIX servers.
+The FIX client is built on top of the [QuickFix](https://quickfixengine.org) open source FIX library and application framework.

 Porting the Client Trading Application to C++, Java or Go is straightforward as QuickFix is available for all of these programming languages.
-Porting to another FIX library is also not difficult as this Client Trading Application shows how to setup the different outgoing FIX messages and how parse the incoming FIX messages.
+Porting it to another FIX library should not be difficult as it illustrates how to properly setup the different outgoing FIX messages and how to parse the incoming FIX messages.

 ## Technical Overview of Phoenix Prime